RickStrahl/swfox2024-wwdotnetbridge-revisited/Documents/White Paper/wwDotnetBridgeRevisited.md

 * **Validating a One Time Passkey**
 Once a Two-Factor auth setup has been configured, you then need to validate it.
 To validate you ask the Authenticator app for a new two-factor one time code and you validate it in combination with your unique application level secret identifier.
 Based on the two-factor one time code and and the identifier the code can be validated as valid within a given time frame.

-Here's what this looks like:
+Here's what the sample looks like:

 ![Two Factor Qr Code](TwoFactorQrCode.png)